charlespeters/ARWHD/_posts/2014-07-01-SASS-architecture.md

 ---

-One of the best parts about SASS is organizing your stylesheets and your ability to break them apart.
+One of the best parts about Sass is organizing your stylesheets and your ability to break them apart.
 I used to have maybe 20 files in the same `scss/` directory and it was a pain to maintain over time.
 Breaking things up into folders is so much smarter.
 You could also have a file in each folder that imports all the files like in that folder and then in your `main.scss` pull only the those files that import other things if you wanted to maintain your `main.scss` a little smarter but this way is working out rather well for me.